-3 - Now, double click on UFE\Engine\ThirdParty\Photon2API.unitypackage to extract the bride scripts to link UFE and Photon.
+3 - Now, extract the files at UFE\Engine\ThirdParty\Photon2API.unitypackage to connect UFE and Photon.
 If everything worked, you will notice the Network Options under Global Editor is now unlocked.
 Go to Online Service and set Photon as your Network service.
 Hit play and you should see the Network option enabled.